Be sure to click "Playlist" to view our full video library.

 - Intermountain Therapy Animals

 Once you have completed the licensing and bonding procedure through one of the above agencies you will need to attend a Florida Hospital for Children volunteer orientation.
-Please see the volunteer orientation dates above and call to register.
+Please see the volunteer orientation dates above.
 Once you have completed all the Florida Hospital for Children requirements, please contact Volunteer Services to set up your start/observation day to come and observe pet therapy.
 (The Pet Therapy program is offered to patients and families on Tuesday at 9:30am and on Wednesday, Thursday, and Saturday at 10:30am.)

 You will be asked to observe without your dog in order to become familiar with the units and pet-therapy guidelines.
 On or before your start/observation date please provide copies of your dog’s up to date medical records (Rabies, Distemper, Bordatella, Heartworm, and Fecal).
 You will also need to provide a copy of the agency membership/license identification card.
 We will decide together which day you and your dog will come each month to volunteer.